 Giroro and Dororo.
 Dororo actually hit on Giroro at the end of Episode 6, they have a semi-serious bit of bonding at the end of Episode 7, and they are noticeably closer friends by Episode 11.
 Then in the Post-Credits to Episode 14, Dororo asks Giroro to marry him.
 And then They Do get married in Episode 15.
 Giroro even says "We've been fucking behind your backs for months!"

-Growing the Beard: The creators consider Episode 4 to be the point where everything in terms of writing and voicing starts to gel, be it due to the expulsion of previous redundant team members or simply the introduction of Dororo.
-Yoshi also didn't really pick up as a voice-actor until Episode 4.
+Growing the Beard: Though they don't count it among the series' best, Thorn and Yoshi consider Episode 4 to be the point where everything in terms of writing and voicing started to gel, be it due to the expulsion of previous redundant team members or simply the introduction of Dororo.
+Yoshi also didn't pick up as a voice-actor until Episode 4, nor did he enjoy voice acting until then.

 Earlier, bringing Travis in to help write Episode 9 was Thorn attempting to prevent this trope after a particularly idea-less Episode 8.
 Episode 10 was also written with a back-to-basics approach after Thorn realized that Episodes 8 and 9's biggest flaw was that they were too self-aware.